kaustavbhattacharjee/CS675_sales_transaction_prediction/README.md

 # Sales Transaction Prediction

 ## Objective
-he weekly sales transaction dataset (posted here https://web.njit.edu/~usman/courses/cs675_spring20/Sales_Transactions_Dataset_Weekly.csv) shows weekly sales of over 800 items across a year.
+The weekly sales transaction dataset (posted here https://web.njit.edu/~usman/courses/cs675_spring20/Sales_Transactions_Dataset_Weekly.csv) shows weekly sales of over 800 items across a year.
 Your task is to predict the final week's sales from the previous values for each item in the dataset.
 Report